 The movement of cytoplasm, which results in circulation of cellular substances around and within the cell is termed as cyclosis.
 It is also known as cytoplasmic streaming.
-Cyclosis is seen in some plant cells, and protozoans such as amoeba, and is caused by certain hormones or chemicals.
+Cyclosis is seen in some plant cells, and protozoans, such as amoeba, are caused by certain hormones or chemicals.
 Amoeba uses the process of cytoplasmic streaming for movement and capture of food.
 Other cells use this process during the process of cell division, meiosis or mitosis, that results in the formation of daughter cells.

 Constituents of the Cytoplasm

 The cytoplasm contains three major elements: